 Retraction and Complaints

-Legal and Ethical Framework
+.Legal and Ethical Framework

-The Journal’s procedures on retraction and complaints are informed by the Law of Ukraine “On Academic Integrity”, as well as the recommendations of Committee on Publication Ethics and European Association of Science Editors, and reflect established international best practices in scholarly publishing.
+The Journal’s procedures on retraction and complaints are informed by the Law of Ukraine “On Academic Integrity”, as well as the recommendations of the Committee on Publication Ethics and the European Association of Science Editors, and reflect established international best practices in scholarly publishing.

 Retraction